JohnSasser/React-Portfolio/README.md

 # About

-The app uses react to render the html and takes advantage of react based components to deliver the html.
+The app uses react to render the html and takes advantage of react based components to deliver.
 I am using parallax images for the container backgrounds and formSpree to deliver on the emails.
 I chose photos for the parallax images from some of my favorite places in the united states.

 # Built / Maintained With